 The giant was Irithyll Dungeon’s first prisoner located at its oldest prison on its lowest level before the human-sized cells were built at his feet.
 Given the dungeon’s aforementioned overlap with the sewers, this cell was clearly established during a major change in administration, diverting resources from city planning to incarceration.
 And low and behold, this giant has suffered the same treatment as the others of his kind under Pontiff Sulyvahn.
 This is especially odd since one normally wouldn’t imprison a slave after already inflicting such cruel punishments.
 He must have been quite the rebellious worker for an entirely new facility to then be set up just for him.
 And such rebellion implies unrest among the whole of the slaves, enough for the Pontiff to feel it necessary to torture them for good measure and then put the rowdiest in solitary confinement.
 Perhaps this one slave’s behavior was even the purpose behind making an example of them all.
 Either way, he definitely didn’t make things easy for them.

 In a chamber leading out of the giant’s cell is a mimic containing Dragonslayer Lightning Arrows.
 This room is part of a pathway connecting the giant’s cell to the upper level.
-The jailers there apparently use butcher knives, dissection hooks, and wooden mallets to prepare the cow carcasses that they would drop down chutes for the inmate to eat — windows right above for the crossbowmen to make sure he did.
-All in all, this system was efficiently designed so that the jailers could periodically check in on the giant and quickly climb down to his cell in case of an emergency, including cleanup based on the dunge pies these specific jailers carry.
+The jailers up there use butcher knives, dissection hooks, and wooden mallets to apparently prepare the cows whose carcasses are dropped down chutes for the inmate to eat — windows right above for the crossbowmen to make sure he did.
+All in all, this system was efficiently designed to periodically check in on the giant and quickly climbing down to his cell in case of an emergency, including cleanup based on the dung pies these specific jailers carry.
 So why have a mimic storing giant iron spear-like arrows imbued with a power used to hunt dragons along the way?
 Most likely, they were confiscated from the oversized prisoner and swiftly tucked away nearby in a security chest, reaffirming the giant’s aggressive defiance even while in solitary confinement — in case his response to us disturbing his sleep wasn’t a clue.

 Once all the rebels were jailed, killed, or forced to submit, Sulyvahn’s takeover was complete.
 He had successfully inserted himself into the existing Way of White hierarchy.
 Who was to question his decisions when it was the will of the Allfather?
 So long as Sulyvahn maintained the slightest illusion of being Gwyndolin’s go-between, the citizens had no choice but to accept his legitimacy and authority.
 Of course, it is highly unlikely that the sorcerer committed this coup by himself.
 It is one thing to declare your authority, another to enforce it.
 Simply put, Sulyvahn must have had help, help that was unlikely to follow his command on just his word.
 Therefore, it is extremely likely that members of the groups described below were part of a clandestine faction within the Irithyllian government complicit in the coup, cultivated by Sulyvahn in the interim between discovering the Profaned Flame and kickstarting his takeover — his rise to power was a thoroughly planned operation with many co-conspirators.